Overview of Functional Testing Tools

 The main objective of Functional testing is to ensure that our system is working correctly in accordance with the requirement specification.
 We can use any of the many tools mentioned here to achieve this objective.
 The choice of the tool remains upon our requirements and needs.

 This has been a guide to Functional Testing Tools.
-Here we have discuss the functional testing tools along with detailed explanations.
+Here we have discussed the functional testing tools along with detailed explanation.
 You can also go through our other suggested articles to learn more –